-11. Landscape Provisions.
+13.11.
+Landscape Provisions.

-To promote a unique image and identity of downtown in its coastal setting, buildings shall incorporate provisions for planting, including flower boxes, topiary planting, and climbing vines.
+To promote a unique image and identity of downtown in its lush coastal setting, buildings shall incorporate provisions for planting, including flower boxes, topiary planting, and climbing vines.
+Trellis structures are encouraged, particularly on upper portions of the building that are stepped back from the street.
 Plant materials within the planters, planting beds, flower boxes and flower pots shall provide color and variety throughout the year.
 The use of artificial plants shall not be permitted.